 How many years is my Major Award valid for?

-Your major award is valid for life, however, if you wish to change to another award, for example you want to use minor awards from a previous major award perhaps Childcare and add them to a new Major Award Health Care Support, then you have just 5 years from the date of completion to utilise these modules.
+Your Major Award is valid for life, however, if you wish to change to another award, for example you want to use minor awards from a previous Major Award (pre-2013) perhaps Childcare and add them to a new Major Award in Health Care Support, then you have just 5 years from the date of completion to utilise these modules.
 Many minor FETAC modules are coming up for expiry if they were completed in 2012.
 You can only utilise a few modules that were not mandatory, you would have to repeat Work Experience placements and other mandatory modules for that award.

 I want to work in Home Care, which awards do I need?